 Reading Books

-As in Year 5 the children can choose a book from the class library to read or bring a book of their own.
+As in Year 5, the children can choose a book from the class library to read or bring a book of their own.
 Please encourage them to read a variety of fiction and non-fiction books and books from different fiction genres.
 All of the children have a reading record book.
 Even as Year 6s, the children are still encouraged to read at home as much as possible.
-Thank you for continuing to support us with this but could you please record any reading completed within their reading records, to ensure we keep our records accurate and up to date.
+Thank you for continuing to support us with this.
+To ensure we keep our records accurate and up to date, please record any reading completed within their reading records.
 All reading done at home can be recorded, it doesn’t just have to be reading from school books.

 Spellings and Homework